the-turing-way/the-turing-way/book/content/licensing/01/softwarelicenses.md

 # Software licenses

-*Disclaimer: Good legal advice is timely, specific, and given by an expert; this chapter is none of these.
-It was written by an engineer, not by a lawyer, and it's a heavily simplified overview of a very complex field.
-The intent is to give you an overview of the basics, so that you will know when to check whether something you want to do has potential legal ramifications.
-Don't make any important decisions based solely on the contents of this chapter.*

 There are many software licenses in existence.
 Many of those allow the licensee to do very little, but some give you more freedom to use and re-use the licensed software.

 The [https://choosealicense.com/](https://choosealicense.com/) website offers a very simple mechanism to help you pick the best license for your project.